ikarus-project/ikarus/docs/website/01_theory/localFunctions.md

 You can also write your own expressions.
 For this you can look into existing expressions.
 Especially the sqrt expression and the normSquared expression are the most general unary and binary expression

 # Implementing the return value
-If you want to implement your onw expression you first have to implement the return value.
+If you want to implement your own expression you first have to implement the return value.
 This is done using the function
 ```cpp
 template <typename LFArgs>